jsaintro/publicnotes/kubernetes/kubeadmin.md

 1. Generate a signin token
 kubectl get secret $(kubectl get serviceaccount dashboard -o jsonpath="{.secrets[0].name}") -o jsonpath="{.data.token}" | base64 --decode

-create a bridg
+create a bridge using kubectl proxy

    Note: you'll need to be vpned into one of the nodes or use kubectl proxy
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM1Mjc0NjAyMiwtMjA0OTY2MzM0NSwtMT
+eyJoaXN0b3J5IjpbLTE5MTUwODQxMTEsLTIwNDk2NjMzNDUsLT
-cwMDk2MDAyMF19
+E3MDA5NjAwMjBdfQ==
 -->